 The other day I wrote about facing life’s challenges – the ones that shake our foundation.
-Among the examples I gave from my own life were my father’s death, my mother’s cancer battle, and my ex-husband coming out as transgender.
+Among the examples I gave from my own life were my father’s death, my mother’s cancer battle, and my ex coming out as transgender.
 I was careful to explain that I did not equate one’s changing gender identity with death nor with cancer, but that I do consider it a foundation rattler.
 After I sent what I wrote out into the world, I worried.
-I worried about having acknowledged that this transition of his is hard for me.
+I worried about having acknowledged that this transition is hard for me.

 There are layers of reasons why the suicide rate is so high amongst this population, and of course at the root of it is people would rather die than to have to live in a body that feels wrong.
 They feel trapped, either because they fear not being accepted, or they have already experienced not being accepted, for who they are.
 They are trapped in the wrong body, and they don’t see any other way out.